 As part of the negotiations for the offsetting scheme, governments have decided to make the first part of CORSIA from 2021 until 2026 voluntary.
 The aviation industry is encouraging all countries to volunteer for the scheme as early as possible.
-As of 19 March 2019, 79 states, representing 76% of international aviation activity, have done so.
+As of 14 July 2021, 106 states representing 77% of international aviation activity have done so.
 While emissions from all international flights must be reported to states, only emissions from flights between volunteering countries will be subject to offsetting initially.

 Who volunteers for CORSIA